AdobeDocs/cc-libraries-api/src/pages/integrate/guides/getting-data/index.md

 **Creating the route**

-Back in `routes/index.js`, we'll create a route for retreiving an image representation of a CC Library element:
+Back in `routes/index.js`, we'll create a route for retreiving an image representation of a Library element:

 ```javascript
 router.get("/cc-libraries/image", async (req, res, next) => {